An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Introduction and motivation

-\paragraph{\tda\ in data science.} On the application side, many recent promising and successful results have demonstrated the interest of topological and geometric approaches in an increasing number of fields such has, e.g., material science \cite{kramar2013persistence,0957-4484-26-30-304001} 3D shape analysis~\cite{socg-pbsds-10,turner2014persistent}, multivariate time series analysis~\cite{seversky2016time}, biology~\cite{yao2009topological} , chemistry~\cite{lee2017quantifying} or sensor networks~\cite{de2007homological} to name a few.
+\paragraph{Applications of \tda\ in data science.} On the application side, many recent promising and successful results have demonstrated the interest of topological and geometric approaches in an increasing number of fields such has, e.g., material science \cite{kramar2013persistence,0957-4484-26-30-304001} 3D shape analysis~\cite{socg-pbsds-10,turner2014persistent}, image analysis~\cite{rieck2020uncovering, qaiser2019fast}, multivariate time series analysis~\cite{seversky2016time, umeda2017time, khasawneh2016chatter}, medicine~\cite{dindin2020topological}, biology~\cite{yao2009topological} , genomic~\cite{carriere2020topological} chemistry~\cite{lee2017quantifying} or sensor networks~\cite{de2007homological} to name a few.
 It is beyond the scope to give an exhaustive list of applications of \tda.
 On another hand, most of the successes of \tda\ result from its combination with other analysis or learning techniques - see Section \ref{sec:PHandLearning} for a discussion and references.
 So, clarifying the position and complementarity of \tda\ with respect to other approaches and tools in data science is also an important question and an active research domain.

 The overall objective of this survey paper is two-fold.
 First, it intends to provide data scientists with a brief and comprehensive introduction to the mathematical and statistical foundations of \tda.
-For that purpose, the focus is put on a few selected, but fundamental, tools and topics: simplicial complexes (Section \ref{sec:simplicial-complexes}) and their use for exploratory topological data analysis (Section \ref{sec:mapper}), geometric inference {Section \ref{sec:geometric-inference}) and persistent homology theory (Section \ref{sec:persistent-homology}) that play a central role in \tda.
-Second, this paper also aims at providing a short practical introduction to the Gudhi library, in particular its Python version that allows to easily implement and use the \tda\ tools presented in this paper (Section \ref{sec:gudhi}).
+For that purpose, the focus is put on a few selected, but fundamental, tools and topics: simplicial complexes (Section \ref{sec:simplicial-complexes}) and their use for exploratory topological data analysis (Section \ref{sec:mapper}), geometric inference (Section \ref{sec:geometric-inference}) and persistent homology theory (Section \ref{sec:persistent-homology}) that play a central role in \tda.
+Second, this paper also aims at demonstrating how, thanks to the recent progress of software, \tda\ tools can be easily applied in data science.
+In particular, we show how the Python version of the Gudhi library allows to easily implement and use the \tda\ tools presented in this paper (Section \ref{sec:gudhi}).
 Our goal is to quickly provide the data scientist with a few basic keys - and relevant references - to get a clear understanding of the basics of \tda\ to be able to start to use \tda\ methods and software for his own problems and data.